A Partially Pooled NSUM Model: Detailed estimation of CSEM trafficking prevalence in Philippine municipalities: Introduction

 As a largely `hidden' issue, measuring the extent of online sexual exploitation of children can require varied approaches because of the effect of several factors.
 These include cultural attitudes, the physical setting of the exploitation, political commitment, and other socio-economic considerations, as well as the mode of exploitation and the \textit{modus operandi} of those involved.
 For example, cultural and community norms can influence people's willingness to report or disclose information related to criminal activity.
 Additionally, the quality, structure, and methods used by state and non-governmental organizations to collect data and information affect how much is known about a specific issue.
 Moreover, the degree of awareness among key stakeholders, such as the private sector, government agencies, and civil society, can play a significant role in mobilizing organizations to address the problem.

-The Network Scale Up Method (NSUM) is a model that estimates the size of hidden groups through Aggregated Relational Data (ARD) from surveys \citep{Killworth_1998b}.
+The Network Scale Up Method (NSUM) estimates the size of hidden groups through Aggregated Relational Data (ARD) from surveys \citep{Bernard_1991, Killworth_1998b}.
 ARD is typically a matrix of the number of people known by each respondent from each group.
 A simple explanation of NSUM models applied to ARD can be broken down into two parts.
 In the first part, the size of each respondent’s network (degree) is estimated by asking them how many people they know in populations with known sizes (e.g. teachers or nurses).
 In the second part, respondents are asked how many members of the hidden group of interest they know.
-These two parts are then combined to estimate each respondent's network degree and the proportion of each respondent’s network belonging to the hidden group.
-These estimates can be combined across respondents to provide and estimate of the size of the hidden group.
+These two parts are then combined to estimate the proportion of each respondent’s network belonging to the hidden group.
+By aggregating across respondents an estimate of the size of the hidden group can be obtained.

 NSUM models have been deployed in a wide range of applications, including to estimate the prevalence of homelessness \citep{McCormick_2012}, of abortion in Ethiopia and Uganda \citep{Sully_2020}, and of HIV in Singapore \citep{Quaye_2023}.
-The method is not without bias.
-The three main biases as described in \citet{Killworth_1998b} are: barrier bias, when groups are not randomly spread in the network of respondents so the random mixing assumption that respondent's networks are representative of the population is violated; transmission bias, when respondents do not have correct knowledge of the groups in their networks; and recall bias, when respondents can not accurately recall how many people are in each group.
+The method is not without bias; the three main biases as described in \citet{Killworth_1998b} are: barrier bias, when groups are not randomly spread in the network of respondents so the random mixing assumption that respondent's networks are representative of the population is violated; transmission bias, when respondents do not have correct knowledge of the groups in their networks; and recall bias, when respondents can not accurately recall how many people are in each group.
 Variants of NSUM models that incorporate structure to account for these biases include a hierarchical Bayesian model proposed by \citet{Maltiel_2015} and collecting additional respondent level information to estimate bias by \citet{Laga_2023}.